 Options for family needs

-The gift can be made to more than one child, but that can create a tenant-in-common situation, where the children share not just ownership but also management of the property.
+The gift can be made to more than one child, but that can create a tenancy-in-common situation where the children share not just ownership but also management of the property.
 Such arrangements should be thoroughly discussed among the parties involved.